Gradient-descent methods for scalable quantum detector tomography: Numerical Experiments

 Here we examine the impact of reducing the dataset size (number of coherent state probes) on the performance of the two methods.
 This can occur when it is difficult to acquire a tomographically complete dataset (whose size scales like $M^2$ in general) due to the large size of the Hilbert space for high dimensional systems.
 Fig. \ref{fig:ideal_data} shows the performance of CCO and gradient descent when reconstructing the POVM of an ideal PNR detector with varying numbers of probe states.
 We can see that gradient descent outperforms CCO for all but the two smallest of dataset sizes.
 When using the smallest amount of probe states CCO performs slightly better but very similarly in terms of average reconstruction fidelity to gradient descent.
 We can also see that the variance in $\bar{\mathcal{F}}$ decrease with the size of the dataset used for gradient descent.
 Fig. \ref{fig:lossy_data} shows the results for an inefficient PNR detector.
 In this case CCO outperforms gradient descent in more instances but in most cases still achieves lower reconstruction fidelity.
+Interestingly, the MSE achieved by gradient descent in Fig.\ref{fig:ideal_data} decreases by about an order of magnitude as more data is added while the CCO method does not achieve such a decrease in error.
+For the lossy detector case the two methods achieve comparable MSEs as shown in Fig. \ref{fig:lossy_data_mse}.